Jasmina Tešanović: Early work

+Transition to an author and as an activist

 She translated Italian authors such as Italo Calvino, Elsa Morante, Alberto Moravia, Sandro Veronesi, Andrea de Carlo, and Aldo Busi, and published an anthology of contemporary Italian literature within Yugoslavia.

-In 1994, together with Slavica Stojanović, she founded the feminist publishing house "Feminist 94."
+After the fall of communism in East Europe, together with Slavica Stojanović, she founded the feminist publishing house "Feminist 94".

 Her first book of essays "The Invisible Book" became a manifesto for alternative Serbian feminist/pacifist culture.
 Since then she published several other fiction and essays books translated in several languages.

 She is the author of Diary of a Political Idiot, a war diary written during the NATO bombing of Yugoslavia and widely distributed on the Internet.

 In 2004 the Hiroshima Prize for Peace and Culture was awarded to Borka Pavićević, founder of the Centre for Cultural Decontamination in Belgrade, with additional prizes to Biljana Srbljanović and Jasmina Tešanović, Serbian authors and peace activists.

 She is the member of the Norwegian PEN center.

+Jasmina Tešanović is also an internationally known writer, feminist and political activist.
+She was one of the key figures on the feminist scene in the former Yugoslavia and Serbia.

+Jasmina Tešanović was the co-organizer of the first international feminist conference in the former Yugoslavia in 1978.

+She was extremely involved in numerous women's and peace initiatives in the early nineties (Women in Black, Center for Women's Studies) that opposed Slobodan Milošević's policies.
+She is the author of several books in the field of non-fiction and fiction, as well as films.

+Later work

+With her husband Bruce Sterling, she started the Casa Jasmina project - the first "open source" house, aimed at exploring the potential of electronically networked objects in the household.